bkmceh/currency-checker/README.md

 ## 💾 Information

 ### ❓ What does the program do?
-Get the request on `http://localhost:8080/api/currency` Check the value of currency and return the gif of 1 of the two types (rich or broke).
+Receives the request on `http://localhost:8080/api/currency`<br>
+Checks the value of currency and return the gif of 1 of the two types (rich or broke).

 By default checking USD currency.